 Dentists are below average when it comes to happiness.
 At CareerExplorer, we conducted an ongoing survey with millions of people and asked them how satisfied they are with their careers.
 It turns out that dentists rate their professional happiness 3.0 out of 5 stars, placing them in the bottom 36% of careers.
 While patients sometimes fear going to the dentist, dentists themselves often gain great satisfaction from taking care of patients' dental needs.

 In general, dentists have a somewhat higher than average job satisfaction.
 The variety in nature of conditions and treatments for patients, along with the importance of work, contribute to satisfaction.
 It's a little comforting to know that others realize that dentistry isn't all it's cracked up to be.
-I'm a fairly recent graduate who realized halfway through the second year that this crap wasn't for me.
+Many recent graduates have come to the realization that this profession isn't for them halfway through their second year.

-But I stuck with it; I thought that all the debt and the time invested in this race, could well be positive and I liked it.
-A few years later, and guess what, dentistry still stinks.
-My back and neck hurt, the “emotion” has turned into nauseating stress, and I shudder every time something goes wrong and garbage hits the fan.
-The discussion here is a lot like the ones I have with friends who are close enough that I don't feel peer pressure to profess how wonderful it is to be a dentist.
+But some stick with it; they think that all the debt and the time invested in this race could be positive and they like it.
+A few years later, and guess what, dentistry still stinks for some.
+Their back and neck hurt, the “emotion” has turned into nauseating stress, and they shudder every time something goes wrong and garbage hits the fan.
+The discussion among dentists is a lot like the ones they have with friends who are close enough that they don't feel peer pressure to profess how wonderful it is to be a dentist.